Style Guide

 Bold Floral Co-ord Set — Photographed and Remembered

-A bold floral co-ord set in a multi-colour botanical print is the choice for a wedding guest who wants to be noticed without competing with the bride.
-Florals echo the mehendi decor, photograph in extraordinary colour against any backdrop, and read as joyful rather than formal.
+A bold floral co-ord set like our Petals & Power is the choice for a wedding guest who wants to be noticed without competing with the bride.
+Florals echo the mehendi decor, photograph in extraordinary colour, and read as joyful rather than formal.

-What to wear: A floral co-ord with a defined silhouette — a fitted top with flared pants, or a structured top with a flared skirt.
-Choose larger, bolder florals over tiny ditsy prints, which can look hesitant in photos.
-Warm-toned multi-colour florals — corals, blush, peach, butter yellow, soft greens — photograph particularly well in mehendi lighting.
+What to wear: A floral co-ord with a defined silhouette.
+Warm-toned multi-colour florals — corals, blush, peach, butter yellow — photograph particularly well in mehendi lighting.

 FootwearSolid block-heeled sandals in tan, gold, or nude